e3-/resolve/docs/source/getting_started.md

   :::
 **Configure Data Folder Path:**

-By default, this folder is called `data` and located in the project folder next to the `scr` folder.
+By default, this folder is called `data` and located in the project folder next to the `src` folder.
 For completeness, type the full path to the data folder, may look something like `~/.../resolve/data`
 ::::